APS underwater rifle

 The APS has a longer range and more penetrating power than spearguns.
 This is useful in such situations such as shooting an opposing diver through a reinforced dry suit, a protective helmet (whether air-holding or not), thick tough parts of breathing sets and their harnesses, and the plastic casings and transparent covers of some small underwater vehicles.

 The APS is more powerful than a pistol, but is bulkier, heavier and takes longer to aim, particularly swinging its long barrel and large flat magazine sideways through water.

 History

 The rising threat of attacks by frogmen in naval bases caused various anti-frogman techniques to be developed.
 In the USSR, one of these techniques was guard frogmen sent to stop the attackers.
 At first these guard frogmen were armed only with knives and AK-type rifles.
 The rifle was carried in a waterproof case and could be used only on the surface, so the only effective underwater weapon against enemy frogmen was the knife.

 The SPP-1 underwater pistol was accepted in 1971, but soon proved to be useful for close-up self-defence rather than in attacking more distant targets.
 Vladimir Simonov undertook the job of developing an underwater assault rifle.
-To allow the rifle's mechanism to work under water, there had to be room for the flow of the water pushed aside by moving parts and by the gas produced by the propellant explosive in the cartridge.
-The APS rifle was accepted for use in the mid-1970s.
-One special improvement was a perforated gas tube, and in the sighting.
-Its design engineer received a state award in 1983.